 I have pre-wired the data encoders with a 3-way Molex connector so that you don't have to fuff around taking the wires off the original encoder and attaching them to the new one.
 My wired connections are a little longer than the original, thereby giving you a bit more leeway when it comes to the placement of Eclipse.

 If your data encoder isn't too bad, if it's just started skipping or jumping, please still consider buying Eclipse WITH a replacement data encoder!
-Just fit the Eclipse board and keep your data encoder in the supplied ESD bag, somewhere safe.
+Just fit the Eclipse board and keep the data encoder that you bought with Eclipse, in the supplied ESD bag, somewhere safe.

 As I've already said, these things have a limited shelf-life so it will wear.
 Even if your JMP-1 is in a super clean environment, the contacts will degrade.
-Eclipse will help to prolong the life of your encoder but a point will be reached when it's just going to have to be replaced.
-These data encoders are getting increasingly more difficult to procure but hey, you've got a spare! 🙂
+Eclipse will help reduce the effects of wear of your encoder but a point will be reached when it's just going to have to be replaced.
+These data encoders are getting increasingly more difficult to procure but hey, now you've got a spare! 🙂

 If you're getting really frustrated because your data entry knob is skipping and if you have a little technical competence, then the Eclipse Marshall JMP-1 skipping data encoder fix, should be of interest to you.
 Please don’t hesitate to contact me to learn more or alternatively, you can just...